blissedouttuna/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

-Josh Graybiel is an aquaculture scientist with Seafood Watch at the Monterey Bay Aquarium.
-His interests include sustainable aquaculture, food systems, data science and conservation technology.
-His goal is to integrate conservation technology, and data science into seafood systems to help uncover opportunities to improve seafood production and data transparency.
+Uncovering opportunities to improve seafood production and data transparency with conservation technology and data science.